Do I need to be a experienced walker/hiker already?

 Do you run any courses teaching people to navigate?

 Yes, I run beginners, intermediate, advanced and night navigation courses.
-Details are on the bookings calendar or you can book me privately if you prefer.

 I'm a bit unfit.
 Will I be left at the back of the group?